Last Updated on April 26, 2023

 This article was originally published on 28 December 2021 and was updated on 12 August 2022, 30 January 2023 and 26 April 2023 to reflect new information.

-30 January 2023 Update: The European Commission announced that the launch of the border Entry/Exit System, known as EES, will be delayed until November 2023.
-Previously, the system was expected to be introduced in late 2022.
+The European Commission announced that the launch of the border Entry-Exit System, known as EES, will be delayed until 2024.
 According to the announcement, the full system may also not be completed at this time.
-Rather, the Commission expected it to be rolled out in individual phases.
-Authorities shared that delaying the introduction of the system should ensure a smoother rollout
+Rather, the Commission expects it to be rolled out in individual phases.
+Authorities shared that delaying the introduction of the system should ensure a smoother rollout.

 - Introduction of the Entry-Exit System in late 2022